 Plande can help you work with the Local Planning Authority and advise of your next steps to remedy a breach of planning control.

 Get help with Planning Enforcement Notices

 As experienced planning consultants, Plande can provide you with expert help and knowledge with Planning Enforcement Notices.
-We can quickly review and assist in the validity of an Enforcement Notice, advise in respect of any non-compliance with a notice of enforcement, assess the options before appealing such a notice, represent you in appealing an Enforcement Notice at a hearing or inquiry, submitting for retrospective planning permission as well as negotiating with the Local Planning Authority on your behalf.
-Contact the experts today to discuss your Planning Enforcement Notice issues.
+We can quickly review and assist in their validity, advise on any non-compliance, assess the options before appealing, and represent you in an appeal at a hearing or inquiry,

 Disclaimer: This page provides an introduction only and is not a definitive statement of the law and should therefore not be relied upon.
 The information above relates to England only.
 Policies across the rest of the UK may differ.
 Contact your Local Planning Authority for advice and confirmation before any works are carried out.
 All images used are for illustrative purposes only.
 Read the full disclaimer here.